13 spectacular views to seek out during your next Norwegian self drive tour

 • 2 tablespoons chopped parsley or 2 tablespoons fresh dill

-Using the meat dish that has been browned off, remove as much oil from the pan as possible and blend in butter and flour.
-Remove from heat and blend in light cream.
-Add chicken broth, bring to boil, stirring and cooking until thickened.
-Mix in Gjetost cheese.
-Turn heat low.
+Using the pan from your browned meat, remove as much oil as possible and blend in the butter and flour over heat.
+Remove from heat and blend in the cream.
+Add the broth, return to heat and bring to the boil, stirring until thickened.
+Mix in the gjetost.
+Turn the heat to low.
+Blend a little of the sauce into the rømme to temper it, then stir it all back into the pan.
+Add the parsley or dill and serve.

 Happy shopping and cooking!